 Table of Contents

-McKinsey and Company found that leveraging AI agents in healthcare can save $150 billion in cost annually by automating up to 45% of administrative tasks.
-Clinics have plenty of time-consuming action items that cost valuable time which could be spent with patients, from long hours of charting to appointment scheduling at the front desk.
+McKinsey and Company found that leveraging AI agents in healthcare can save $150 billion in costs annually by automating up to 45% of administrative tasks.
+Clinics have plenty of time-consuming action items that cost valuable time, which could be spent with patients, from long hours of charting to appointment scheduling at the front desk.
+These efficiencies are among the most practical AI healthcare use cases because they free up clinicians to spend more time in direct patient care.
 Here is how AI can play a role in each component of your clinic’s workflow.

 Step One: Appointment Scheduling and Patient Intake

 Speeding Up Intake: According to the American Academy of Family Physicians in 2022, the average wait time to book new appointments for non-urgent primary care has increased to 26 days, up 8% from 2017.
 Also, patient intake consists of complicated, messy paperwork.
 AI can be critical to streamlining this process by using voice AI agents and digitized forms to collect answers to HPI and Review of Systems questions.
-These agents can also ask follow-up questions pertaining to specific clinical presentations so doctors can access this information prior to the visit, saving time.
-For instance, if a patient is presenting with fever, chills, and cough, a helpful question to ask would be, “have you recently traveled outside of the country?”
+These agents can also ask follow-up questions about specific clinical presentations so doctors can access this information before the visit, saving time.
+For instance, if a patient is presenting with fever, chills, and cough, a helpful question to ask would be, “Have you recently traveled outsideof the country?”

 Mental Health Screenings: